 The Summer Fellowship Program

-Each summer, Ox-Bow offers fellowship students from competitive schools all over the nation a fully funded opportunity to focus on their work, meet with renowned artists, and grow as members of this unique community.
-The fellows experience the entire Ox-Bow summer session and live on campus for 13 weeks where, in addition to providing support labor to an arts non-profit, will participate in all areas of campus life.
+Each summer, Ox-Bow offers the Summer Fellowship program for students from competitive schools all over the nation a fully funded opportunity to focus on their work, meet with renowned artists, and grow as members of this unique community.
+Fellowship students experience the entire Ox-Bow summer session and live on campus for 13 weeks where, in addition to providing support labor to an arts non-profit, they will participate in all areas of campus life.
 By working closely with staff, fellows develop relationships with others who have also made artmaking their lives.

 Fellows are selected based on the merit of their work, their commitment to making inspired and innovative art, and their stated growth potential at Ox-Bow.
-The fellowship program is a once in a lifetime opportunity to participate within an engaging artist-run community.
+The Summer Fellowship program is a once in a lifetime opportunity to participate within an engaging artist-run community.

 Fellowship recipients receive: